“Love Yourself”

 Choose from the activities below:

 • Listening Listen to the song while reading the annotated lyrics below.
-Intended for nonprofit educational purposes only.
+Lyrics intended for nonprofit educational purposes only.

 Love Yourself, lyrics.docx Love Yourself, lyrics.pdf

-• Post-Listening Watch the official video.
+• Listening Watch the official video.
 It features dancers who are married in real life and is appropriate for most classrooms, although previewing is advised.

-• Post-Listening Summarize the video, which tells a story.
-For step-by-step instructions for structuring a summarizing activity, please see Activity #2: Summarizing.
+• Writing Summarize the video, which tells a story.
 Working together, my low-intermediate students wrote this summary of the video:

 A couple is having a difficult time.